Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 1 650 ₽

-Load-unload tests for the study of the regulation of intraocular pressure, 2 eyes
+Load-unload tests to study the regulation of intraocular pressure, 2 eyes

 1 400 ₽